jcdavis/darkseer/README.md

 # Darkseer

 Darkseer is an experimental JVM profiler for analyzing actual memory allocations in a thread.
-It may be of interest to people looking to analyze the real-world memory usage of c2 compiled methods, free from the interference that comes from bytecode manipulating profilers.
+It may be of interest to people looking to analyze the real-world memory usage of c2 compiled methods, free from the interference that comes from bytecode manipulating profilers and without having to use commercial features of the Oracle JDK (eg JFR).
 For more background on how it works, read [my blog post](http://jcdav.is/2016/07/11/JVM-allocation-secrets/).

 **This should be considered to be a proof of concept for the curious only.**